-Here’s where the rubber meets the road — these are the best Android Auto apps that will help you get the most enjoyment out of your next road trip.
-If you’re feeling a little left out because you’re an Android user with a car that doesn’t support Android Auto, don’t be, because Pioneer has just the thing to get you started.
+Here’s where the rubber meets the road.
+These are the best Android Auto apps that will help you get the most enjoyment out of your next road trip.
+If you’re feeling a little left out because you’re an Android user with a car that doesn’t support Android Auto, don’t be, because our best Android Auto head units can get you started

 Create your own playlist or use one of Tidal’s, curated by music editors and artists.
-Use the app to listen to whatever Hi-Fi album, playlist, or radio station you have on repeat.
+Use the app to listen to whatever hi-fi album, playlist, or radio station you have on repeat.
 Stream music with no interruptions.
-The Premium subscription, which offers unlimited music on multiple devices like smartphones, computers, and tablets, plus access to Tidal X events, costs $10 per month, while lossless HiFi costs $20 per month, offering subscribers the same Premium subscription content but delivered in lossless, CD, and Master Quality Authenticated (MQA) quality (1411 kbps as opposed to 320 kbps standard streaming).
+The Premium subscription, which offers unlimited music on multiple devices like smartphones, computers, and tablets, plus access to Tidal X events, costs $10 per month, while lossless hi-fi costs $20 per month, offering subscribers the same Premium subscription content but delivered in lossless, CD, and Master Quality Authenticated (MQA) quality (1411kbps as opposed to 320kbps standard streaming).
 Try it for free for 30 days.

 You can remove limitations on skips and replays, as well as ads, for just $5 a month, and you can also turn Pandora into a Spotify-style on-demand streaming service for $10 a month.
 We’d stick with the radio just for convenience’s sake, but it could be worth it if you really come to love your Pandora recommendations.
 The new version now features podcasts, where you can discover your favorite podcast or get personalized recommendations based on your listening habits.
-There are more than 100,000 podcast episodes available with more added every day.
+There are more than 100,000 podcast episodes available, with more added every day.

-Just because you’re in the car doesn’t mean you’ve left the world behind — usually quite the opposite.
+Just because you’re in the car doesn’t mean you’ve left the world behind — it’s usually quite the opposite.
 If you can’t abide miles of commercials, jingles, product hawking, and mindless chatter, you can stay connected to what matters with NPR One.
 You get the latest local, regional, national, and international news in a cohesive, curated narrative flow.
 With NPR One, it’s not a one-way street: You can skip stories you’re not interested in, and the app knows not to present that genre to you again.
 Likewise, a light tap on the light bulb tells the app to give you more of that kind of story.
 You can search for your favorite shows, programs, and podcasts, and enable a sleep timer with five presets.
 While on the go, you can skip, pause, and search without taking your hands off the steering wheel.

 This popular messaging app gives drivers a hands-free way of receiving and sending messages.
 When used in conjunction with Android Auto, you can simply tap on the message as it appears on your car’s display, then use your voice to draft and send replies.
 If you’re using GPS or another app at the time, messages will appear in the top third of your display, so you can craft your response without switching app screens and potentially missing your turn.

 Amazon Music works similarly to Google Play Music, but it’s probably preferable for Amazon Prime subscribers.
 Any music tied to your Amazon account — be it in the cloud, music you’ve uploaded to the service, or songs found on your phone — will all be available when you decide to use Amazon Music with Android Auto, alongside features like Prime Stations.
 Voice commands are also available for hands-free use, meaning you can say “OK, Google” followed by a phrase like “Play Call Me Maybe on Amazon Music.”
-The most recent update debuts free streaming music so you can listen to top playlists and thousands of radio stations for free.
+The most recent update debuts free streaming music, so you can listen to top playlists and thousands of radio stations for free.

 Your local library — not to mention some 20,000 others, with 90% located in the US — is always at your fingertips with OverDrive, and you can read as many books as you want for free.
-While you can borrow eBooks, audiobooks, and streaming video from your library using OverDrive on your Android device, the audiobook functionality comes in especially handy while you’re driving.
+While you can borrow e-books, audiobooks, and streaming video from your library using OverDrive on your Android device, the audiobook functionality comes in especially handy while you’re driving.
 With OverDrive, you’re never too late to check out a book, place a hold, or worry about getting the books back on time.
 The app takes care of that.
 All you need is a valid account with a participating library, school, or other institution.

 Spotify is still the largest music streaming service in the world, and it would have been a crime if it wasn’t compatible with Android Auto.
-Thankfully it is, so you have access to Spotify’s massive database of available songs, albums, and artists.
+Thankfully, it is, so you have access to Spotify’s massive database of available songs, albums, and artists.
 If you’re not subscribed, you can still get access to music streaming for free, just with ads.
 If you want to download your songs for use in places without mobile data, or if you’re on a limited data package, then you’ll need a Spotify Premium subscription for $10 a month.
 We have a guide to help you get a discount on that though.
 Getting set up with Android Auto is easy — just plug your phone in and you’re good to go.
 Spotify is constantly updating the app for smooth functionality.